-- West Nile is a virus most commonly spread by infected mosquitoes.
+West Nile is a virus most commonly spread by infected mosquitoes.

 How do people get infected with West Nile virus?

-- In a very small number of cases, West Nile virus has been spread through blood transfusions, organ transplants, and from mother to baby during pregnancy or at the time of birth.
+- In a small number of cases, West Nile virus has been spread through blood transfusions, organ transplants, and from mother to baby during pregnancy or at the time of birth.

 Who is at risk for infection with West Nile virus?

-- Anyone living in an area where West Nile virus is present in mosquitoes can get infected.
+Anyone living in an area where West Nile virus is present in mosquitoes can get infected.
 Colorado has had cases of West Nile virus every year since 2002.
-The risk of infection is highest for people who work outside or participate in outdoor activities because of greater exposure to mosquitoes.
+The risk of infection is highest for people who work outside or participate in outdoor activities, because of greater exposure to mosquitoes.

 - People of any age can get West Nile virus.
-However, people over 60 years of age are at the greatest risk for severe disease.
+However, people over age are at the greatest risk for severe disease.
 People with certain medical conditions such as cancer, diabetes, hypertension, kidney disease, and people who have received organ transplants are also at greater risk for serious illness.

 - Install or repair screens on windows and doors.
-If you have air conditioning, use it.